-However, the issue is how these virtual classroom challenges relate to students' learning satisfaction among Malaysian university students because several studies have shown that students reject and abandon online classes due to a lack of computer literacy (knowledge) (Surkhali & Garbuja, 2020) and a lack of motivation due to social isolation, non-face-to-face interaction, connectivity challenges (Khan et al., 2020), and a low mood caused by adaptation challenges (Basar et al., 2021).
-As a result, the objective of this article is to provide a conceptual framework for researching the relationship between virtual learning challenges and student learning satisfaction.
+However, the issue is how these virtual classroom challenges relate to students' learning satisfaction among Malaysian university students.
+This issue arose because several studies have shown that students reject and abandon online classes due to a lack of computer literacy (knowledge) (Surkhali & Garbuja, 2020) and a lack of motivation due to social isolation, non-face-to-face interaction, connectivity challenges (Khan et al., 2020), and a low mood caused by adaptation challenges (Basar et al., 2021).
+As a result, the objective of this article is to provide a conceptual framework to research the relationship between virtual learning challenges and students’ learning satisfaction.

 Literature Review